 Rheumatic fever can happen if a strep infection is left untreated, but even then, it’s still rare — only around 5 percent of untreated strep infections eventually turn into rheumatic fever, according to the National Institutes of Health.
 You definitely don’t want it, though.
 It can affect your joints, your heart, your nervous system and/or your skin.

 Dr. Bryan Little, specialist in chief of the department of orthopedic surgery at the Detroit Medical Center, says that one of the biggest ways to alleviate joint pain is by moving more — yes, really.
 “Physical activity is the best and most common way to treat joint pain without any medical treatment,” he tells SheKnows.
 “By increasing activity, whether it be walking, swimming, jogging or playing a round of golf, you’re going to feel better.”

 If you limit movement because you think it will aggravate the joint, you’re instead helping the surrounding muscles become weaker according to Harvard Health Publishing, which can affect your gait and posture and make the problem worse.

 When should you seek help?

-However, there are times when medical help should be sought out, especially if joint pain is affecting your everyday life and favorite activities, Little notes.
-Since there are a boatload of things that can cause joint pain, from mild injuries to serious problems, it can be hard to sort out when to see a doc, when to take an ibuprofen and when to just wait it out.
+However, there are times when medical help should be sought out, especially if joint pain is affecting your everyday life and favorite activities, Dr. Little notes.
+Since there are a number of things that can cause joint pain, from mild injuries to serious problems, it can be hard to sort out when to see a doctor, when to take a pain reliever and when to just wait it out.
 Fortunately, Spinner says that while most benign joint pain issues resolve on their own, there are a few clues that will tell you to seek medical help.

 “If the pain does not improve over a week or two or if the pain is severe and not allowing for normal use, you should visit a physician,” Spinner says.
 “Other reasons to seek medical attention include redness, swelling or a fever.”